Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 6. When all data has been entered, select OK, and you will be returned to the Material Properties dialog.
 The Name of the function you have just defined will appear in the Generalized Function list.
 By selecting a Function Name from this list, you can now apply a Generalized Anisotropic Function to any material in the model.

-7. NOTE: in the Material Properties dialog you must also define the material strength properties for the rock mass and anisotropic plane(s) assigned in steps 4 and 5.
+7. In the Material Properties dialog you must also define the material strength properties for the rock mass and anisotropic plane(s) assigned in steps 4 and 5.

 The definition of Dip and Dip Direction follows the standard convention: